jessepeterson/margarita/README.md

 Once the requirements and installation are taken care of one may simply launch the margarita.py:

     python margarita.py

+**Note:** Margarita must have permission to the reposado repository in order to effect any changes.

 This will launch a Flask web server hosting the project.
 Visit the web page at the listened address, by default the host's IP address on port 8089.
 To change those defaults: